zengzhi2015/Udacity-CarND/CarND-Advanced-Lane-Lines/writeup_report.md

 ## III.
 Pipeline (video)

 In this section, I first wrap up all steps discussed above into a single function.
 The code for this step is contained in the 42 code cell of the IPython notebook located in "./pipeline.ipynb".
 Then, I read the frames of a videos one by one and apply the function to each frame.
-Here's a link to my video result.
+Here's a [link](https://youtu.be/xdR2qeO9TgM) to my video result.

-![alt text][video1]

 ---